Chapter 9 : First part - long version

 Chapter 9 may be the consequences of experiencing life in the broadband way.
-I am still developing these ideas, - March 11th - every few days the last half is being refined.
 The intelligent reader will realise, that i too realise it is only one perspective.
 I would like, i need, discussion with other people who have distinct perspectives.

 The smugness of the super rich, and proud people with admirable egos, compared to the millions of people without homes, food and warmth, deserves another essay.
 This essay is written for and about Mr. and Ms. Normal in the developed world.

 Animal identity is based on their inner body feeling, and their relationship with and place in the world, as perceived by both the broadband and focussed use of their senses.
 In addition they identify with their territory, and have and give mutual confirmation within their social group.